fynks/debrid-services-comparison/README.md

 - Your ISP’s routing and potential throttling
 - Local network setup (Wi-Fi vs. Ethernet, router quality)

-> ⚠️ ❌te: Advertised "unlimited" speeds may be subject to fair-use policies or soft caps under heavy usage.
+> ⚠️ Note: Advertised "unlimited" speeds may be subject to fair-use policies or soft caps under heavy usage.

 ## Frequently Asked Questions

 ### General

 <details><summary>What is a debrid service?</summary>
-Debrid services act as intermediaries that fetch files from various hosts to their own servers, then give you high-speed direct links—❌ ads, waits, or host limits.
+Debrid services act as intermediaries that fetch files from various hosts to their own servers, then give you high-speed direct links—no ads, waits, or host limits.
 </details>

 <details><summary>Are debrid services legal?</summary>